Legality of incest: Slovenia

 Incest in Slovenia is not criminally prohibited unless one person is a minor.
 A person who has sexual relations with a blood relation minor is punished to two years in prison.

 Spain

 Consensual incest is legal in Spain since there is no law against it.
 However, both parties must be over the age of consent in Spain (16) to have sex.

 Sweden

 Vaginal intercourse with a descendant or a sibling with opposite sex is prohibited by law in Sweden.
 Other kinds of sexual activity, including same-sex activity, are not directly penalized.

 Switzerland

 Article 213 of the Swiss Criminal Code prohibits incest.
 Intercourse among siblings or other persons related by blood in direct line is punishable by up to three years' imprisonment.
 The federal government proposed to abolish this prohibition in 2010, arguing that in the few cases where persons were convicted of incest (three since 1984), other sexual crimes such as child sexual abuse were also committed.

+Turkey

+The Turkish Penal Code does not explicitly criminalize all consensual incest between adults.
+However, sexual relations involving minors, coercion, abuse, or authority within the family are punishable under sexual abuse and assault laws.
+The Turkish Civil Code prohibits marriage between close relatives, including parents and children, siblings, and uncle/aunt with niece or nephew.